Guidelines and Policies

 Staff availability for interviews is limited and interviews will be initiated only by staff invitation.
 During the application process, an applicant or potential applicant may telephone staff at Hemenway & Barnes LLP to ask questions regarding the application process or the appropriateness of a proposal.

 An organization may submit only one application at a time.
 If denied, at either the concept paper or full proposal stage, an organization must wait one year (12 months) to reapply.
 If a grant is received, an organization should wait at least one year after the date of the last payment before submitting another application.
-Concept Paper Application Forms from prior grantees will not be considered until a final report on the prior grant has been received.
+Concept paper applications from prior grantees will not be considered until a final report on the prior grant has been received.

-For further general information and to submit concept papers, please contact:
+For further general information and any questions about the online application, please contact:

 For more specific questions regarding the grants program, please contact the following staff at Hemenway & Barnes: